FRRouting/frr/doc/user/basic.rst

    Set enable password.
 The ``no`` form of the command deletes the enable password.

+.. clicmd:: service cputime-stats

+   Collect CPU usage statistics for individual FRR event handlers and CLI commands.
+This is enabled by default and can be disabled if the extra overhead causes a noticeable slowdown on your system.

+   Disabling these statistics will also make the :clicmd:`service cputime-warning (1-4294967295)` limit non-functional.

+.. clicmd:: service cputime-warning (1-4294967295)

+   Warn if the CPU usage of an event handler or CLI command exceeds the specified limit (in milliseconds.)
+Such warnings are generally indicative of some routine in FRR mistakenly blocking/hogging the processing loop and should be reported as a FRR bug.

+   The default limit is 5 seconds (i.e. 5000), but this can be changed by the deprecated ``--enable-time-check=...`` compile-time option.

+   This command has no effect if :clicmd:`service cputime-stats` is disabled.

+.. clicmd:: service walltime-warning (1-4294967295)

+   Warn if the total wallclock time spent handling an event or executing a CLI command exceeds the specified limit (in milliseconds.)
+This includes time spent waiting for I/O or other tasks executing and may produce excessive warnings if the system is overloaded.
+(This may still be useful to provide an immediate sign that FRR is not operating correctly due to externally caused starvation.)

+   The default limit is 5 seconds as above, including the same deprecated ``--enable-time-check=...`` compile-time option.

 .. clicmd:: log trap LEVEL

    These commands are deprecated and are present only for historical